 This option has been deprecated with our latest sensor generation.
+This parameter option in LpmsControl has no effect on sensor output.

 Gyroscope Auto-calibration Function

 As described earlier in this manual the selection of the following parameter values allows the users to enable or disable the gyroscope auto calibration function.
 In auto calibration mode the sensor fusion filter automatically detects if the sensor is in a stable / motion-less state.
 If the sensor stays still for 2s, the currently sampled gyroscope data will be used to re-calculate the gyroscope offset.
 Using this function will enhance the accuracy of the gyroscope data in especially in changing temperature environments.